hanlongfu/discrete_mathematics/README.md

 - 4.2 - Integer Representations and Algorithms

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 9.2 - Possibility Trees and the Multiplication Rule
 	- 9.3 - Counting Elements of Disjoint Sets: The Addition Rule
+- 3rd edition
+	- 6.2 - Possibility Trees and the Multiplication Rule
+	- 6.3 - Counting Elements of Disjoint Sets: The Addition Rule

 [[0109.003 - Discrete Mathematics - TrevTutor]] - YTM_DMTT
 - [28.
 Rule of Sum and Rule of Product](https://www.youtube.com/watch?v=8JiWWvEoaoc&list=PLDDGPdw7e6Ag1EIznZ-m-qXu4XX3A0cIz&index=29)